dm-zharov/swift-security/README.md

 query.synchronizable = true // ✅ Common attribute
 query.protocol = .https     // ✅ `InternetPassword` has this attribute

-query.service = "OpenAI"    // ❌ Doesn't compile.
-Only `GenericPassword` has this attribute
+query.service = "OpenAI"    // ❌ Only for `GenericPassword`, so not accessible
-query.keySizeInBits = 2048  // ❌ Doesn't compile.
-Only `SecKey` has this attribute.
+query.keySizeInBits = 2048  // ❌ Only for `SecKey`, so not accessible

 // Perform
 try keychain.store(secret, query: query)